 Nplate and routine ITP treatments

-However, do not make any changes to your treatment plan unless your doctor instructs you to do so.
+However, do not make any changes to your treatment plan unless your doctor recommends you do so.

-Talk with your doctor about whether you’ll still need to use routine treatments while you’re taking Nplate.
+Talk with your doctor about whether you’ll still need to use routine treatments while you’re receiving Nplate.

 Nplate and rescue ITP treatments

-While you’re taking Nplate, you may need rescue treatments for your ITP.
-This is sometimes the case if your platelet count needs to be quickly increased.
-This situation could happen if you have severe bleeding that needs to be controlled or if you need to have surgery.
+If you’re receiving Nplate for ITP, you may need rescue treatments for your condition if your platelet count needs to be quickly increased.
+This situation could happen if you have severe bleeding that needs controlling or if you need to have surgery.

 Rescue treatments include:

-• platelet transfusion (receiving platelets that were collected from someone else’s body or from your body at an early point in time)
+• platelet transfusion (receiving platelets taken from someone else’s body or from your body at an early point in time)

-Talk with your doctor about whether you may need any rescue treatments while you’re taking Nplate.
+Talk with your doctor about whether you may need any rescue treatments during Nplate treatment.

-With ITP, your immune system starts to make antibodies (certain proteins) that attach to your platelets.
-(Platelets are blood cells that help your blood form clots.)
-Once antibodies mark the platelets, the platelets are destroyed by your spleen.
+With ITP, your immune system starts to make antibodies (certain proteins) that attach to your platelets (a type of blood cell).
+Once antibodies mark the platelets, your spleen destroys the platelets.
 This lowers the number of platelets in your blood.
-With ITP, your immune system also reduces the number of platelets that are normally made in your bone marrow.
+With ITP, your immune system also reduces the number of platelets that your bone marrow usually makes.

 Platelets are essential for helping your body to form blood clots.
 For example, if a blood vessel is cut or damaged, platelets clump together to form a plug that helps stop the bleeding.
 Platelets also activate a chain reaction that ultimately forms a clot around the clump of platelets.